-Benefit awards are dependant on your household and it’s finances, and the rent and Council Tax payable.
+Benefit awards are dependent on your household and its finances, and the rent and Council Tax payable.
 Most changes of circumstances affecting the household are likely to affect your benefit award.
 Here are examples of the changes we want to know about:

 - Rent changes